 Friday dermatology grand Rounds (third Friday of the month)

-The third Friday of the month are our morning Dermatology Section conference teaching days; all faculty attend, unless away.
 These conferences are held in the Section of Dermatology library.

 The morning conference schedule is as follows: